 The job of a restaurant manager can differ, which makes writing a one-size-fits-all cover letter a bad move.

 For example, has the restaurant manager worked in fast-food restaurants?
 Fine dining/upscale restaurants?
 Cafeteria-style?

 The hospitality industry (e.g., entertainment, recreation, travel, lodging) can vary greatly, which means that management roles can vary greatly as well.
-The manager could focus on the font of the house, back of the house, or both.
+The manager could focus on the front of the house, back of the house, or both.

 The manager could have full management responsibilities over: